wistefan/tmforum-poc/doc/federated-catalog/README.md

     ]
 }
 ```
-No self-description at all, even though the description says:
+No self-description at all, even though the description(in the [specification document](https://gitlab.com/gaia-x/technical-committee/federation-services/federation-service-specifications/-/blob/master/docs/L05_FC_CCF/fc_ccf.md#Self-Description-Life-cycle)) says:
 > A role is stored as a Verifiable Credentials (VC) of a user.

 ### Participant as defined by the API: